Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Performance Insights

-- The Bears have a +199 scoring differential, topping opponents by 33.2 points per game.
-They're putting up 92 points per game to rank sixth in college basketball and are allowing 58.8 per contest to rank 96th in college basketball.
+- The Bears outscore opponents by 33.2 points per game (scoring 92 points per game to rank sixth in college basketball while allowing 58.8 per outing to rank 96th in college basketball) and have a +199 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.